 - have an annual income within the limits allowed by the program

 Read the Dental and Optical Assistance for Seniors brochure for more information.

 Eligibility for the Dental and Optical Assistance for Seniors programs is determined by a senior’s ‘total income’ as reported to the Canada Revenue Agency (CRA) in the previous tax year.

 ‘Total income’ means the total income as defined in the Income Tax Act (Canada) and refers to line 15000 of an Albertan’s federal tax return.

-For the 2022-23 benefit year (July 1, 2022 to June 30, 2023), your 2021 income will be used to determine your eligibility.
+For the 2023-24 benefit year (July 1, 2023 to June 30, 2024), your 2022 total income will be used to determine your eligibility.
 Table 1 outlines the total income guidelines for these programs and benefits available.

 Use the Seniors Benefit Estimator to see if you are eligible for benefits.